hackclub/camp/cohort_4/playbook/workshops/instagram/README.md

 room.createThing("mac-book-air") // creates and outputs a reference to a brand new mac book air room.createThing("organic-apple-sauce") // creates and outputs a reference to organic apple sauce

-room.findThing("couch-with-large-stain") // finds and outputs a reference to the couch with the large stain on it
+room.getThing("couch-with-large-stain") // finds and outputs a reference to the couch with the large stain on it

-room.findThing("my-glasses") // finds my and outputs a reference to my glasses
+room.getThing("my-glasses") // finds my and outputs a reference to my glasses

 // note that the input to the above functions cannot have spaces
 ```